gsvidal/pet-finder-ts-tdd-client/README.md

 - Git clone the project: `git@github.com:gsvidal/pet-finder-ts-tdd-client.git`

-- Run `npm install` or `yarn add` to download and install all the dependencies.
+- Run `npm install` or `yarn install` to download and install all the dependencies.

 - At main branch: Run `npm run start` to start dev server